 This analysis was performed using the ValPar.py tool, added to the vcfhunter toolbox.
-The tool works as follows: (i) For each potential parent, all possible gametes were generated.
-These gametes were all combinations of k elements, with repetition and without order, sampled among n non-redundant alleles found at the studied position in the potential parent (k being the ploidy of the potential gamete).
+The tool worked as follows.
+(1) For each potential parent, all possible gametes were generated.
+These gametes were all combinations of k elements, with repetition and without order, sampled among n non-redundant alleles found at the studied position in the potential parent (kbeing the ploidy of the potential gamete).
 For example, for a position where a parent is ATT, the different possible diploid gametes are: AA, AT and TT.
-If the potential child was triploid, two values of n were tested for each parent, i.e. n=1 and n=2. (ii) For each potential parent pair, all possible zygote allele combinations were generated by combining possible gametes from both parents (only gamete combinations giving the correct zygote ploidy were generated). (iii) The allele combination found in the potential child was searched for, among the possible zygote allele combinations from the parents. (iv) The proportion of sites in which the potential child allele combination matched one of the possible zygote allele combinations from the parent pair was then calculated for each potential parent pair.
-Ploidy was considered: for example, if the potential child was triploid, two final values were reported; one with parent 1 being the 1x gamete donor and parent 2 being the 2x gamete donor and a second one with parent 1 being the 2x gamete donor and parent 2 being the 1x gamete donor.
+If the potential child was triploid, two values of n were tested for each parent, i.e. n = 1 and n = 2.
+(2) For each potential parent pair, all possible zygote allele combinations were generated by combining possible gametes from both parents (only gamete combinations giving the correct zygote ploidy were generated).
+(3) The allele combination found in the potential child was searched for among the possible zygote allele combinations from the parents.
+(4) The proportion of sites in which the potential child allele combination matched one of the possible zygote allele combinations from the parent pair.
+Ploidy was considered; for example, if the potential child was triploid, two final values were reported: one with parent 1 being the 1x gamete donor and parent 2 being the 2x gamete donor and parent 2 being the 1x gamete donor and parent 2 being the 2x gamete donor and parent 2 being the 1x gamete donor and parent 2 being the 2x gamete donor and parent 2 being the 1x gamete donor and parent 1 being the 2x gamete donor and parent 2 being the 2x gamete d

-To save computation time, accessions without Australimusa ancestry were analysed using a filtered vcf including only polymorphic sites in the 167 accessions from Musa acuminata, Musa schizocarpa and/or Musa balbisiana origin.
+To save computation time, accessions without Australimusa ancestry were analysed using a filtered vcf including only polymorphic sites in the 167 accessions from M. acuminata, M. schizocarpa and/or M. balbisiana origin.
 The filtered vcf contained 6 867 490 polymorphic sites.
-Accessions with an Australimusa ancestry were analysed using a filtered vcf including only polymorphic sites in the 178 individuals (the 167 A, S and/or B accessions + the 11 Australimusa or Australimusa hybrid accessions) (Supplementary data Table S2).
+Accessions with an Australimusa ancestry were analysed using a filtered vcf including only polymorphic sites in the 178 individuals (the 167 A, S and/or B accessions plus the 11 Australimusa or Australimusa hybrid accessions) (Supplementary Data Table S2).
 The filtered vcf contained 8 285 170 polymorphic sites.

-The statistic was calculated for each trio with a cultivated accession as a child (Supplementary data Table S3).
-The following criteria were used to consider parental relationships as valid: (i) The proportion of sites in accordance with the tested parentage should be equal to or higher than 0.999 which is the minimal value observed in the 12 synthetic parents-child trios (Supplementary data Table S4). (ii) Among couples of parents that validated this threshold only those with the minimal cumulative ploidy were retained.
-The reason behind this is that we considered that diploids were more likely to be parents compared to triploids.
+The proportion of sites in accordance with tested parentage was calculated for each trio with a cultivated accession as a child (Supplementary Data Table S3).
+The following criteria were used to consider parental relationships as valid: (1) the proportion of sites in accordance with the tested parentage should be equal to or higher than 0.999, which is the minimal value observed in the 12 synthetic parents-child trios (Supplementary Data Table S4); and (2) among couples of parents that validated this threshold only those with the minimal cumulative ploidy were retained.
+The reason behind this is that we considered that diploids were more likely to be parents compared with triploids.